-Katie Jennings was a young 20 year-old with dreams of picket fences, yellow houses, collie dogs and yards full of kids, but after years of hoping and praying for children, the Jennings had to realize a stark fact: they wouldn’t be blessed with children on this earth.
+Katie Jennings was a young 20-year-old with dreams of picket fences, yellow houses, collie dogs, and a yard full of kids, but after years of hoping and praying for children, the Jennings had to realize a stark fact: they wouldn’t be blessed with children on this earth.
 This realization was heartbreaking, but they relied on prayer and made the decision to be happy with the life Heavenly Father gave them.

 Jennings’ story is personal and unique.
 No one on earth can know exactly what she and her husband have gone through—but the Jennings are not alone.

 Infertility, singlehood, and other various childless circumstances are a prevalent part of the Church’s membership.
 According to an infertility study done in 2010, an average of one in eight couples has trouble getting pregnant or sustaining a pregnancy in the general population.
 Your neighbor, cousin, good friend—odds are you know at least one person who struggles with having children.